Aandreba/JML/README.md

 - <a href="https://github.com/jcuda/jcublas">jcublas</a>

 ## Installation
-Installation is as simple as importing the following JAR into your IDE of choice
+Installation is as simple as importing <a href="https://github.com/Aandreba/jml/releases">the following release</a> into your IDE of choice